erickbytes/finsou.py/README.md

 - see a color coded report, green or red, report based on the sum of regular market and after hours price moves
 - download earnings reports and media with urllib

+**Caveats**
-After hours only.
+- After hours only.
 This tool only currently works after the market has closed normal market hours.
+- After hours prices for "over the counter" (OTC) traded stocks are not listed on Yahoo.

 **Example Stock Summary**